FAQ: Questions Asked Frequently: More on characterizing and approximating

 To cover any bag of the sub-tree $(T_C,\chi_C)$ (after $U(C)$ is added), we need a fractional cover number of at most

 Finally, we obtain $\sigma$ by running the GYO-elimination procedure on the combined tree decomposition $(T,\chi)$, making sure that variables in $L$ are eliminated {\em last}. \ep

-By applying the above theorem using the fractional hypertree width approximation algorithm from Marx \cite{Marx:2010:AFH:1721837.1721845}, we obtain the following corollaries. \bcor Let $\varphi$ be any $\faq$ query of the form of \eqref{eqn:faq2blocks}.
-Suppose $\faqw(\varphi)\leq c$ for some constant $c$ \footnote{This assumption is inherited from Marx approximation algorithm~\cite{Marx:2010:AFH:1721837.1721845}.}.
-Then, in polynomial time we can compute a $\varphi$-equivalent vertex ordering $\sigma$ such that $\faqw(\sigma) = O(\faqw(\varphi)^3)$.
+By applying the above theorem using the fractional hypertree width approximation algorithm from Marx \cite{Marx:2010:AFH:1721837.1721845}, we obtain the following corollaries.
+(Recall from Section~\ref{app:subsec:quick:faqcs} that Marx's algorithm runs in time $\poly(\calH)=\tilde O(1)$ when $\fhtw(\calH)$ is bounded by a constant.) \bcor Let $\varphi$ be any $\faq$ query of the form of \eqref{eqn:faq2blocks}.
+Suppose $\faqw(\varphi)\leq c$ for some constant $c$.
+Then, in polynomial time we can compute a $\varphi$-equivalent vertex ordering $\sigma$ such that $\faqw(\sigma) = O(\faqw^3(\varphi))$.
 In particular, we can solve the $\faq$ problem of the form \eqref{eqn:faq2blocks} in time

 \ecor

 \bcor Assuming $\faqw(\varphi)\leq c$ for some constant $c$, the $\scq$ problem is solvable in time

 In particular, $\scq$ is tractable for the class of conjunctive queries for which $\faqw(\varphi)$ is bounded. \ecor